 Make sure you select the right size and always supervise your pup.
 Power chewers might get their teeth into this one, as it’s not as durable as a Kong or Nylabone.

-The dummy-shaped Kong Puppy Binkie is made from more flexible rubber than a traditional Kong.
+The dummy-shaped Kong Binkie Teething Toy is made from more flexible rubber than a traditional Kong.
 This makes it a gentle chew toy for soothing a puppy’s gums during the teething phase.

 Like the Classic Kong toy, the Binkie can be filled with treats and even frozen.
-This makes it an excellent choice for when you need to keep your puppy entertained for longer periods.
+This makes it one of the best puppy toys for when you need to keep your dog entertained for longer periods.
 The handle also makes it easier for your dog to carry and grip when chewing.

 The Binkie’s softer rubber means it’s not as chew-resistant as tougher Kongs, however, which is something to keep in mind if you have a powerful breed.